barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 ## How and why does MCMC work?
 So now we know why we want MCMC.
 We have a model and we have some data.
 We want to fit the model to the data.
 We are obstructed by the difficulty in computing $$P(D)$$, the evidence.

+---
+**Quick aside**

+One of the things that initially frustrated me about MCMC came from my misunderstanding what MCMC actually does.
+I naively thought it was just a way of getting "some" model to arise for your data.
+But MCMC is a way to fit a _parametric_ model to data.
+MCMC requires you to specify a model with parameters, and then you're only adjusting those parameters.
+Those parameters themselves can be modeled as distributions.
+I was confused when the blogs would do all this work and then finish with a plot of the posterior model for the parameters, instead of for the data.
+But it's important to realize that if you have a posterior for your parameters, then you have a posterior for your data as well!
+Since your data model is defined entirely by those parameters.

+---

 Note that if we ignore the evidence component, then we at least have a function that is proportional to our desired posterior distribution.

 $$P(H \mid D) = \dfrac{1}{P(D)}P(D \mid H)P(H)$$